 Many years pass, Jaffa goes up and down in its importance, until it is destructed by the Mamluks sometime in the 13th century.
 Afterwards, in the Ottoman period, the city is built again and Zahir al-Umar, the autonomous Arab ruler of Northern Palestine, builds a wall around it.
 Then comes Napoleon in 1799 and destroys the city again.

-At the end, in the early 19th century, the Ottoman governor of Jaffa, nicknamed “Abu Nabbut”, builds the city again.
+At the end, in the early 19th century, the Ottoman governor of Jaffa, dubbed “Abu Nabbut”, builds the city again.
 This time, it remains built until today.

 Walking in Old Jaffa: